 For more information about the Harvard PhD in health policy, please visit the faculty of arts and sciences website at healthpolicy.fas.harvard.edu.

 As a PhD in health policy candidate, you will be part of a diverse and accomplished group of students with a broad range of research and other interests.
 Approximately 115 faculty members

 from schools across Harvard are involved with the program, and students are free to take classes throughout the University.
 Most students in the program work as part of collaborative research teams with peers from a range of academic disciplines.
 A hallmark of the program is the faculty members’ accessibility and commitment to students.

 “The Harvard PhD in health policy uniquely draws on many different schools across the University.
 I studied with faculty members not only from the Harvard Chan School, but also the Kennedy School, Economics Department, Business School, and Medical School.
 The program left me with a strong foundation in health economics as well as an appreciation for interdisciplinary research overlapping with political science, ethics, decision analysis, and more.”

-Benjamin Sommers, assistant professor of health policy and management at the Harvard T.H.
+Benjamin Sommers, Professor of Health Policy and Economics at the Harvard T.H.
 Chan School of Public Health, received a PhD in health policy from Harvard in 2005.